-They ignore the contradictory evidence and research about the true causes of heart disease to keep the "high cholesterol causes heart disease" myth alive, because they depend on it for financial gain and credibility with American public.
+They ignore the contradictory evidence and research about the true causes of heart disease to keep the “high cholesterol causes heart disease” myth alive because they depend on it for financial gain and credibility with the American public.

 If these organizations were to suddenly reverse position on the dangers of high cholesterol, all of that money and prestige would disappear.